BWibo/3dcitydb-mkdocs/docs/3dcitydb/geometry-module.md

 The other six items in the `"children"` array represent the individual polygons (`type = 5`) that form the outer shell.
 Each polygon has its own unique `"objectId"`.
 The `"parent"` field contains a `0`-based reference into the `"children"` array and defines the parent of the component.
 In this example, a value of `0` indicates that the polygon belongs to the outer shell.
-The `"geometryIndex"` is a `0`-based index linking the item to a specific polygon of the polyhedral surface stored in the `geometry` column.
+The `"geometryIndex"` is a `0`-based index linking the child to a specific polygon of the polyhedral surface stored in the `geometry` column.

 !!! note "Summary"